openwisp/openwisp-docs/user/configure-device.rst

 Installation
 ~~~~~~~~~~~~

-To install openwisp-config on your OpenWRT system follow the steps below:
+To install openwisp-config on your OpenWrt system follow the steps below:

 Install one of the latest stable builds from
 `downloads.openwisp.io <http://downloads.openwisp.io/?prefix=openwisp-config/>`_,